LovelyZeeiam/CraftGame/README.md

 1. Game UI
 2. World Generate and Biomes
+3. World save and load.

 #### DOINGS

+1. Multiplayer
+   use library tcp of javaherobrine

+#### Plans

 1. little map

-#### Plans

-1. World save and load
 2. Blocks: stairs, slabs, attachable (eg. sign)
 3. Light Calculation
-4. Multiplayer
-    plan to use library javaherobrine/CraftGame
-5. Audio
+4. Audio
-6. Resource pack
+5. Resource pack
-7. Settings
+6. Settings
-8. Arrange codes and add comments for modding
+7. Arrange codes and add comments for modding
-9. Texture (Because I can't draw a nice texture so,,, I use that of origin minecraft)
+8. Texture (Because I can't draw a nice texture so,,, I use that of origin minecraft)

 ****